biweidai/LDL/README.md

 python LDL.py --target=TARGET --TNGpath=TNG_PATH --TNGDarkpath=TNGDARK_PATH --snapNum=99 --Nmesh=625 --Nstep=2 --n=1 --save=SAVE_PATH
 ```

+Note: For the first time training, the code needs to read TNG data from HDF5 files for painting the target map.
+This part does not support MPI (only rank 0 reads the files, and the other ranks wait), and takes about 6 minutes on Nersc cori.
+The target maps will be saved, and for the next time the reading HDF5 part will be skipped.

 ## Evaluation

 The LDL maps will be generated automatically after the training is finished.
 To generate LDL maps with pretrained parameters, run LDL.py with --restore and --evaluateOnly arguments.